sadia893/Deep-Learning-Based-Pneumonia-Detection/README.md

 there are pneumonia-related abnormalities in the chest x-ray and classifying his x-rays into two categories according to the detection results. increase.

+We have chosen a dataset which is provided by Guangzhou Women and Children’s Medical Center, Guangzhou for this project which is available in Kaggle1 .This dataset consists of 5856 chest X-ray images in JPEG format that are organized into three folders: train, test, and val.
+Each of these files has two subfolders that each include pictures of pneumonia affected or healthy people.Before being eliminated from the analysis of the chest x-ray images, each chest radiograph was first examined for quality control.
+The photographs were graded by two qualified doctors prior to the diagnosis being utilized to train the AI system.
+As a result, the images are of a high caliber and come in various sizes.

+Dataset Detail
+         Train   Test  Validation
+Normal    1299    234   50
+Pneumonia 3833    390   50